AusreisserSF/FTCDEVCommonAndroid/README.md

 On Windows, for example, download and expand the zip file for this repository into a temporary directory, e.g. C:\TEMP\FTCDEVCommonAndroid
 In your Android Studio project, go to File > Project Structure and click on Dependencies, then TeamCode
 Under the Declared Dependencies heading, click the + sign
-Select 2 JAR/AAR Dependency and, in the box "Add Jar/Aar Dependency -> "Provide a path to the library file or directory to add", navigate
+Select 2 JAR/AAR Dependency and, in the box "Add Jar/Aar Dependency" -> "Provide a path to the library file or directory to add", navigate
-   (if possible) to the aar file, e.g. C:\FTCDEVCommonAndroid\ftcdevcommon\build\outputs\aar\ftcdevcommon_2_0-debug.aar;
-   replace 2_0 with the target version number.
+   (if possible) to the aar file, e.g. C:\FTCDEVCommonAndroid\ftcdevcommon\build\outputs\aar\ftcdevcommon_2_0-debug.aar, and select the file with the most recent version number after "ftcdevcommon_".
 If a file system browser does not appear then you will have to copy-and-paste the full path and file name.
 Click OK

 If you copy the source code and then add your own utilities to it, here's how to build the aar file: